SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 	aWindowPresenter title: 'Widgets'
 ```

-The layout contains only the list:
+The layout contains only the list.

 ```
 WidgetClassListPresenter >> defaultLayout